Yesu Matha Niragaranam

 The Yesu Matha Niragaranam (யேசு மத நிராகரணம், The Refuting the Religion of Jesus) is a Tamil tract against Christianity, written by Siva Prakasar.
 The book includes brief examples and analogies.
 It is a classic instance of a clash between a Semitic religion and an oriental tradition.
 The concept of karma and sin have crossed in the debate.

 Siva Prakasar

-Siva Prakasar is a Tamil philosopher, sage and poet who lived at the end of 17th century.
-He is also called ‘Siva anuputhi selvar, ‘Karpanai Kalangiyam’, or ‘Thurai mangalam Sivaprakasar’ for the benefit of human beings.
-Sivaprakasa Swamigal, a Shaiva Siddhanta. contributed more than thirty four books to Tamil literature.
+Siva Prakasar was a Tamil philosopher, sage and poet who lived at the end of 17th century.
+He was also called "Siva anuputhi selvar", "Karpanai Kalangiyam", and "Thurai mangalam Sivaprakasar".
+A Shaiva Siddhanta, he contributed more than 34 books to Tamil literature.

 History

-Historian Roberto de Nobili met Prakasar and debated him about Hinduism and Christianity.
-After the debate Prakasar compiled this book.
-No copies of this book have been found.
-Few writers say that Sivaprakasar debated with Rev. Fr.
+The historian Roberto de Nobili met Prakasar and debated with him about Hinduism and Christianity.
+After the debate, Prakasar compiled his book.
+No copies of the book have been found.
+Some writers say that Prakasar debated with Rev. Fr.
 Constanzo Beschi (alias Veera ma munivar) rather than de Nobili.

 S.V.S.
-Rathinam a bench magistrate from Prakasar's brother Velaiyar's lineage mentioned this book in his autobiography Naan Ungal Thoni.
-He wrote that his grandfather Susai alias Swaminatha Desikar son of Sundaresanar had a palm leaflet copy.
+Rathinam, a bench magistrate from Prakasar's brother Velaiyar's lineage, mentioned this book in his autobiography Naan Ungal Thoni.
+He wrote that his grandfather Susai, alias Swaminatha Desikar, son of Sundaresanar, had a palm leaflet copy.